phonlamaiphoto - stock.adobe.com

 When an Allianz customer asks a question, instead of listing possible answers from keyword searches, Inbenta's Dynamic FAQ provides accurate answers that take users directly to the source page of their answer.
 Allianz also uses Inbenta to provide fast housing insurance quotations with a navigational bot on Facebook messenger.

-Successful chatbots need to connect smoothly with back-office corporate applications, a feat that has been historically difficult due to legacy system integration costs.
+Successful customer service chatbots need to connect smoothly with back-office corporate applications, a feat that has been historically difficult due to legacy system integration costs.
 As corporate application programming interfaces are being rolled out and business intelligence systems are being deployed at all levels of the enterprise, companies will need to deploy more decision-making systems.
 This deployment, of course, will take time to become successful on a massive scale.

 Don't fire the call center humans just yet